Rise Up for Youth looking to mentor largest class of youth in program history

-After a rough few years, David and Lynn Gilkey is using their lessons learned to positively impact the younger generation.
+WICHITA, Kan.
+(KSNW) – After a rough few years, David and Lynn Gilkey are using their lessons learned to positively impact the younger generation.

 The program grew on the senior this summer during a leadership course.
 He’s ready to start the school year and continue building on what he has learned.